 It consumes less bandwidth and is easier to understand and write.
-JSON + REST, this combination is browser-friendly and that’s the reason it became defacto standard for the majority of APIs and web services.
+JSON + REST, this combination is browser-friendly and that’s the reason it became a de facto standard for the majority of APIs and web services.

 On the other side, SOAP is highly extensible and can be used with other protocols and technologies.
 It relies heavily on XML and WSDL for data transmission.

-Here are the examples of each to help you better understand the differences.
+Here are examples of each to help you better understand the differences.

-Here, we are trying to fetch details of the book based on the book name.
+Here, we are trying to fetch details of the book based on the book’s name.

 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:sch="http://www.soapexample.com/xml/books"> <soapenv:Header/> <soapenv:Body> <sch:BookDetailsRequest> <sch:name>The Alchemist</sch:name> </sch:BookDetailsRequest> </soapenv:Body> </soapenv:Envelope>